High Rent in Florida: Why are Rent Prices on The Rise?

 Is There a Rent Increase Limit in Florida?

-What percentage can a landlord raise rent in Florida?
+What amount can my landlord increase rent in Florida?
 There technically is no cap unless outlined in lease agreement.

 Florida law does not impose a rent cap or rent increase limit for landlords.
-Corporate landlords and investors can increase rent by any amount they see fit, as long as they follow the proper notice requirements.
-Florida does not have a rent stablized apartment law, like New York.
+Corporate landlords and investors can raise rent by any amount they choose.
+They just need to follow the proper notice rules.
+Florida does not have a rent stabilized apartment law, like New York.

 Raising rent too high may cause tenants to leave, risking a vacant property.
 Prolonged vacancy can lead to loss of rental income, and effect the return on investment.
 Vacant properties face increased risks, including potential vandalism.